Riverside–La Sierra station

-Riverside–La Sierra is a train station served by Metrolink commuter rail in the La Sierra South neighborhood of Riverside, California, United States.
-Due to its large parking area, it is the second-largest station served by Metrolink, after Union Station.
+Riverside–La Sierra station is a Metrolink commuter rail train station in the La Sierra South neighborhood of Riverside, California, United States.
+Due to its large parking lot, it is the second-largest station served by Metrolink in surface area, after Union Station.
 La Sierra University is located a few miles from the station.

 The station is owned by the Riverside County Transportation Commission (RCTC).

 History

 Riverside–La Sierra opened on October 2, 1995 with the opening of the Inland Empire–Orange County (IEOC) Line.

 In 2002, Riverside Public Utilities began building a solar covered carport at the station.
 The carport was completed in 2003.